R2 Certified Companies: How to Identify and Work with Responsible Recyclers

 Hazardous waste violations

-Under R2v3, companies must vet and monitor downstream vendors.
-This creates transparency in:
+Under R2v3, companies must evaluate and monitor downstream vendors.
+This creates visibility into:

 Material recovery streams